JoeyStanley/real/_posts/2017-04-10-brother-joseph.md

 ## Background

 There is a robust practice of using titles among Mormons.
-Kids and teenagares are expected to refer to all adults using the appropraite title (usually *Brother* or *Sister*, though in some cases *Elder*, *Bishop*, or *President*—see below), plus their last name.
+Kids and teenagers are expected to refer to all adults using the appropriate title (usually *Brother* or *Sister*, though in some cases *Elder*, *Bishop*, or *President*—see below), plus their last name.
 Adults reciprocate by calling minors by their first name, establishing a clear superiority between kids and adults, though this can be flouted for comedic, sarcastic, or reverential effects.

 But between adults the rules are less straightforward.
 Sometimes adults use first name for each other and other times they use titles.
 Familiarity is the strongest factor but age and status within the congregation play a role as well.
 I had a hunch that things like situation, audience, family make up, and place in the social network had to do with it too.
 This is essentially the same as how some languages have their T-V distinction in pronouns.
-This is a classic sociolinguisic variable since it doesn't appear to be a conscious descision by speakers and it's an extremely common linguistic feature.
+This is a classic sociolinguisic variable since it doesn't appear to be a conscious decision by speakers and it's an extremely common linguistic feature.

 So what started off as a mild curiosity during Sunday meetings ended up being a term paper in both my sociolinguistics and social network analysis courses, two conference presentations, a spot in the 2016 [Penn Working Papers in Linguistics](http://repository.upenn.edu/pwpl/vol22/iss1/31/), and my first qualifying paper—I got a lot of milage out of that study.
 I was just getting into quantitative methods, so it's a little statistics-heavy, but I did find some interesting results.